maggieddie/pushdownoo/README.md

   CRAPLE-LICENCE.txt

   benchmarks -- a set of Dalvik applications (or directly IRs for easy tests) to test the pushdown analyzer
+                Andorid applications released by DARPA can not be distributed online here. so only the apks ported from DaCapo and the apks downloaded from google code are available.

   lib -- Scala SDK, and compiler